danieluhl/fluentconf2015/day1.md

 - babel has jsx built-in
 - using koa instead of express for generators in our middle layer
 - jest is on jasmine 1.3 - mocha uses jasmine 2.x
+- always assume all of your data is already there (typically by props)

+- container layout paradigm - separate behavior from layout then just feed the layout into the behavior

+- container has all the logic, 2 layouts use the container (list, tile)
+- all react tags can be self closing